-In terms of condition 46 of the EA, topsoil from all excavations and construction activities must be salvaged and reapplied during reclamation.
+Topsoil from all excavations and construction activities must be salvaged and reapplied during reclamation.

-In terms of best practice and for rehabilitation purposes, it is essential that at least 300mm layer of topsoil from the building and road footprints (i.e., the on-site substation, auxiliary buildings, contractor's site camp and temporary laydown area) be stripped and stockpiled prior to the commencement of construction activities in each area.
+In terms of best practice and for rehabilitation purposes, it is essential that at least 200mm layer of topsoil from the building and road footprints (i.e., the on-site substation, auxiliary buildings, contractor's site camp and temporary laydown area) be stripped and stockpiled prior to the commencement of construction activities in each area.
 Topsoil should not be stripped from the development footprint below the solar arrays except where trenching for cabling is required (in which case topsoil should be placed on the opposite side of the trench from the subsoils and placed back in the same trench when cables are covered up).